 The provision of intervention materials, test prep, and manipulatives for our low-income students is pivotal to the development of critical skills that will enable us to close the achievement gap in our low-income school communities.
 Because our CAASPP test scores and local assessment data clearly show that a higher percentage of our students are working below grade level, the use of supplemental materials, supplies and resources will increase exposure time to learning activities, provide additional practice in areas of need and repeat exposure to targeted skills.
 Students who have access to supplementary materials traditionally do better in formative and summative assessments, and show a higher degree of college and career readiness.
-As a result of this action, we do expect to see a higher percentage of students who meet or exceed ELA and Math standards in the CAASPP, and an increase in the percentage of students who are performing at the Tier I level as measured by the iReady diagnostic assessments.
+As a result of this action, we do expect to encounter a higher percentage of students who meet or exceed ELA and Math standards in the CAASPP and a higher rate of movement to the upper levels of the iReady assessment.

 In the past few years, Compton USD has increased the purchase of standards-aligned instructional materials, supplies and resources for its low-income learners.
-We have given our low-income learners access to research-based practices while tailoring our offer to the developmental age of the students with an aim to expose our low income learners to high interest resources that match their interests while also exposing them to rigorous materials.
+We have given our low income learners access to research-based practices while tailoring our offer to the developmental age of the students with an aim to expose our low income learners to high interest resources that match their interests while also exposing them to rigorous materials.
 As a result, we have seen a steady increase in standardized test scores over an extended timeline, an improvement in classroom grades, lower retention rates and less class disruptions.

----Access to Internet and/or Devices (Action 2.10)
+Access to Internet and/or Devices (Action 2.10)

 While K-12 students' access to computers and the internet improved during the pandemic-plagued and largely remote fall school term, a clear digital divide persists, especially among low-income students, according to a new report by the UCLA Center for Neighborhood Knowledge.
-In our communication with families and teachers, it seems that this digital divide translates into students missing lessons, being unable to access materials and struggling to complete assignments--all of which have significant implications for long-term learning and success later in life.
+In our communication with families and teachers, it seems that this digital divide translates into students missing lessons, being unable to access materials and struggling to complete assignments - all of which have significant implications for long-term learning and success later in life.